edandersen/infinitas-now-playing/readme.md

 Built for app version P2D:J:B:A:2020120200.
 This will very likely break on updates.

+Runs on .NET Framework 4.6 so should just work on any version of Windows 10 without any extra faffing.

 ## How to use

 - Run ```InfinitasNowPlayingReader.exe``` as Admin (needed to read the memory of other programs)